Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorems and

-\begin{intro_thmA} Let $f \colon X \to Y$ be a map between based path-connected spaces, let $f_* \colon \pi_1(X) \to \pi_1(Y)$ be the induced homomorphism between the fundamental groups and let $H$ be its kernel.
+\begin{intro_thmA} Let $f \colon X \to Y$ be a map of based path-connected spaces, let $f_* \colon \pi_1(X) \to \pi_1(Y)$ be the induced homomorphism between the fundamental groups and let $H$ denote its kernel.
 Let $F$ denote the homotopy fiber of $f$ and suppose that $F$ is path-connected (equivalently, $f_*$ is surjective).
 Then the following are equivalent: \begin{enumerate} \item[(1)] $f$ is an amenable map. \item[(2)] For all dual normed $\mathbb{R}[\pi_1(X)]$-modules $V$, the induced inflation map

 is an isomorphism. \item[(3)] $F$ is amenable. \end{enumerate} \end{intro_thmA} \begin{proof} By Proposition \ref{prop:compare_amenable}, conditions (1) and (2) of Theorem \ref{main:thm:intro:amenable} are equivalent respectively to the conditions (1) and (2) of Theorem \ref{thm:main:groups:amenable} for $f_*$.
 Moreover, the long exact sequence of homotopy groups